Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 ### Validation

 In the original RoR architecture there is only a model validation, so why do we need to use an action validation?
-With this approach you can easily check all input parameters and return to a user what is exactly wrong before running the main code of a command .
-After this you don’t need to catch any validation errors in the code and it becomes much more clear.
-Also you can add a model validation.
+With this approach, you can easily check all input parameters and return to a user what is exactly wrong before running the main code of a command .
+After this, you don’t need to catch any validation errors in the code and it becomes much clearer.
+Also, you can add a model validation.

-In commands you can use the same validators like in models and write your own.
+In commands, you can use the same validators like in models and write your own.
 For instance, I wrote five common validators:

 - Exists
 - Unique